zio/zio/docs/reference/state-management/fiberref.md

 ```

 ### join with Custom Merge

-Furthermore, we can customize how, if at all, the value will be initialized when a fiber is forked and how values will be combined when a fiber is merged.
-To do this you specify the desired behavior during `FiberRef#make`:
+Furthermore, we have the ability to customize the initialization of a value when a fiber is forked, as well as the method of value combination when merging back the values.
+To achieve this, you can specify the desired behavior when making the `FiberRef` using `FiberRef#make`:

 ```scala mdoc:compile-only
 import zio._